CMU-Graphics/Scotty3D/docs/pathtracer/visualization_of_normals.md

 You can set the `bool normal_colors` to true in `student/debug.h` to check if the normals that you have computed at the hit point are correct or not for debugging purposes.

+You can also toggle the option at runtime by opening the Edit > Debug Data menu.
+These UI options are documented and implemented in `student/debug.cpp`, so feel free to add your own!

 Here are some reference results:

 <img src="new_results/cbox_normal.png" style="height:200px"> <img src="new_results/norm1.png" style="height:200px">